-TERM OF CONTRACT - OPTION TO RENEW (JAN 2006): At the end of the initial term, and at the end of each renewal term, this contract shall automatically renew for a period of one year, unless contractor receives notice that the state elects not to renew the contract at least thirty (30) days prior to the date of renewal.
+TERM OF CONTRACT - OPTION TO RENEW: At the end of the initial term, this contract shall automatically renew for a period of two (2) years, unless contractor receives notice that the state elects not to renew the contract at least thirty (30) days prior to the date of renewal.
 Regardless, this contract expires no later than the last date stated on the final statement of award.